-This edition was published by Berkley on March 6, 2007 in paperback and has 358 pages.
+It is part of the Lucas Davenport #3 series and is a This detective mystery, mystery is a paperback edition that was published by Berkley on March 6, 2007 and has 358 pages.

 Other books in this series include Rough Country

 Other books by this author which I have reviewed include Rules of Prey, Shadow Prey, Winter Prey, Silent Prey, Mind Prey, Night Prey, Sudden Prey, Easy Prey, Chosen Prey, Mortal Prey, Naked Prey, Hidden Prey, Broken Prey, Invisible Prey, Phantom Prey, Wicked Prey, Storm Prey, Buried Prey, Silken Prey, Stolen Prey, Field of Prey, Gathering Prey, Dark of the Moon, Heat Lightning, Rough Country, Bad Blood, Shock Wave, Mad River, Deadline, Storm Front, Extreme Prey, Escape Clause, The Fool's Run

 Third in the Lucas Davenport detective mystery series revolving around a dirty, yet honest cop based in Minneapolis.

 I don’t normally read introductions.
 It’s more of a hit-or-miss, if I’m in the mood kind of thing, yet I’m finding Sandford’s introductions interesting.
 They add an extra depth — and horror — to the story I’m reading.
 This one, in particular, is very useful for writers as Sandford talks about how the gruesome bits developed, the questions he asked himself.
 Do not read too much into all of what he says…some of it develops much later.
 It is fascinating to see how far Sandford takes Bekker’s obsession.
 It only takes a tug, and you can unroll the ball of possibilities in so many different directions.